A+| A| A-|

 WHISTLE BLOWER POLICY/ VIGIL MECHANISM

 The Company has a Whistle Blower Policy/ Vigil Mechanism as required under Section 177 of the Companies Act, 2013 and as per Listing Obligations and Disclosures Requirements Regulations, 2015 formulated by Securities and Exchange Board of India (SEBI).
 The Vigil (Whistle Blower) mechanism provides a channel to the employees and Directors to report to the management, concerns about unethical behavior, actual or suspected fraud or violation of the Code of Conduct or policy.
 The mechanism provides for adequate safeguards against victimization of employees and Directors to avail the mechanism and also provide for direct access to the Chairman of the Audit Committee in exceptional cases.
-The said policy may be referred to at the Company's website at the web link: https://www.starcement.co.in/ upload/images/files/Whistle-Blower-Policy-4.pdf
+The said policy may be referred to at the Company's website at the web link:

 POLICY ON APPOINTMENT AND REMUNERATION OF DIRECTORS, KEY MANAGERIAL PERSONNEL AND SENIOR MANAGEMENT EMPLOYEES

 The Board has framed a Remuneration Policy for selection, appointment and remuneration of Directors, Key Managerial Personnel and Senior Management Employees.
 The remuneration policy aims to enable the Company to attract, retain and motivate highly qualified members for the Board and at other executive levels.
-The remuneration policy seeks to enable the Company to provide a well-balanced and performance-related compensation package, taking into account shareholder interests, industry standards and relevant Indian corporate regulations.
-The details on the same are given in the Corporate Governance Report.
-The said policy may be referred to at the Company's website at the web link: https: //www. starcement.co.in/upload/images/files/ Remuneration-Policy.pdf
+The remuneration policy seeks to enable the Company to provide a well-balanced and performance- related compensation package, taking into account

 DIVIDEND DISTRIBUTION POLICY

 In terms of Regulation 43A of the Listing Regulations, your Board has framed and adopted a Dividend Distribution Policy.
 The object of the policy is to sharing profit of the Company with the shareholders appropriately and also to ensure funds are available for the growth of the Company.
-The policy inter alia describes the circumstances under which the shareholders may or may not expect dividend, the financial parameters that shall be considered while declaring dividend, internal and external factors that shall be considered for declaration of dividend, policy for utilization of retained earnings and the parameters with respect to different classes of shares for the purpose of declaration of dividend.
-The said policy may be referred to at the Company's website at the web link: https://www. starcement.co.in/upload/images/files/Dividend-policy.pdf
+The policy inter-alia describes the circumstances under which the shareholders may or may not expect dividend, the financial parameters that shall be considered while declaring dividend, internal and external factors that shall be considered for declaration of dividend, policy for utilization of retained earnings and the parameters with respect to different classes of shares for the purpose of declaration of dividend.
+The said policy may be referred to at the Company's website at the web link:

 CODE OF CONDUCT

 With intent to enhance integrity, ethics & transparency in governance of the Company your Company had adopted a Code of Conduct for Directors and Senior Management Personnel.
-The Code has been displayed on the Company's website www.starcement.co.in
+The Code has been displayed on the Company's website at

-COMPLIANCE WITH THE SECRETARIAL STANDARDS AND INDIAN ACCOUNTING STANDARDS (IND AS)
+COMPLIANCE WITH THE SECRETARIAL

 The Company has complied with the applicable Secretarial Standards as recommended by the Institute of Company Secretaries of India.
-The Company has also complied with all relevant Indian Accounting Standards (Ind AS) referred to in section 133 of the Companies Act, 2013 read with Companies (Indian Accounting Standards) Rules, 2015 while preparing the financial statements.
+The Company has also complied with all relevant Indian Accounting Standards (IND AS) referred to in Section 133 of the Companies Act, 2013 read with Companies (Indian Accounting Standards) Rules, 2015 while preparing the financial statements.

 DIRECTORS' RESPONSIBILITY STATEMENT